lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Good descriptions are in a sense rich, but not because they truck with imponderables like human experience or human nature.
 They are close, but they are not deep; rather than adding anything “extra” to the description, they account for the real variety that is already there. \\cite\{Love:2010cv p.377\}

 Love’s articulation of this mode of is, partly, struggling with the task of describing something which does not yet fully exist.
 Her later article, “Close Reading and Thin Description,” provides a more precise articulation of the kind of close reading that she calls for, in which an “exhaustive, fine-grained attention to phenomena” \\cite\{Love:2013cu p.404\} enables “taking up the position of the device; by turning oneself into a camera, one could---at least ideally---pay equal attention to every aspect of a scene that is available to the senses and record it faithfully” \\cite\{Love:2013cu p.407\}.
 Although Love is somewhat uninterested in “distant reading” as synonymous with Moretti \\cite\{Love:2013cu p.411\}, this invocation of the mechanical[ you need to be clearer than the word "mechanical" about how you get from "camera" to "computation" - is a computer like a camera, is it mechanical?] implies, I argue, an obvious potential for computation.
 It is in order to create room for computation that I pay particular attention to Love’s earlier, more tentative discussion of description as a literary practice.
 Computational distant reading cannot answer Love’s call for “a model for close reading after the decline of the linguistic turn” \\cite\{Love:2013cu p.404\}, since it is not close reading, but computation does enable *closeness* without depth.
 As I will discuss more fully in \[FUTURE SECTION\], a good computational model is unlikely to “truck with imponderables,” but it *absolutely* *must* “account for the real variety that is already there” or else one’s code will simply fail to run.[ this is so important - you need more of it, perhaps right from the start]

-##### 1.1.1.3.2.  conclusion #####

 By marrying “surface reading” and “distant reading” I may seem to leave “reparative reading” behind: after all, Felski’s call for postcritical analysis explicitly suggests, “Sometimes serious thinking calls for a judicious decrease rather than an increase of distance” (CITE).
 However, Felski then defines a decrease of distance as “a willingness to acknowledge and more fully engage our attachments”: this, I insist, can be done at any scale.

-### 1.1.2.  synthesis of 3 fields ###
+## 1.2.  synthesis of 3 fields ##

 Drawing together three scholarly conversations with three distinct histories --- the digital humanities, the literary canons of 1790s[ I think perhaps the key for this section is not to do "1790s" but . - printing and canons in 1790s (and recognize they need to be separate as well as intersecting)], and reparative reading --- it is difficult to attentively delineate the links and the tensions between each thread.
 Especially since many of these fields have, in fact, overlapped substantially, there is a danger of simplistically conflating distinct lines of thoughts.
 At the same time, over-emphasis on distinctions can overstate the separations between fields which do in fact (as the existence of this dissertation contents) share important affinities.
 To navigate these conceptual overlaps carefully, let us[ choose your pronoun and stick to it.
 I only like "we" when I am referring to 'academics as a profession - the let us we always seems pompous to me: better to use I, as you have previously] make our way through each area of an imagined Venn diagram of the three.
 We can discuss each pair in turn --- DH and eighteenth century studies; eighteenth century studies and queer theory; queer theory and DH --- to make our way toward the centre where all three overlap.

-#### 1.1.2.1.
-DH & 1790s ####
+### 1.2.1.
+DH & 1790s ###

 lit review of other DH work done on the 18thC?
 Maybe, common methods used?